 Okay, and just to make us all laugh, I've been told that the auto generated captions is writing gimmick competent instead of Gillick.
-We've all got competent gimmicks that's going to help.
-And someone who's who's down here as he says, this is a thorny subject.
-If one's got CCTV in the session, then you're perfectly able to defend yourself if there's a complaint on any issue.
+We've all got competent gimmicks, that's gonna help.
+And someone who's down here as HG says, this is a thorny subject, if one's got CCTV in the session, then you're perfectly able to defend yourself if there's a complaint on any issue.
 Go on.
 What do you think about CCTV during treatment sessions?

-Okay, CCTV and listening devices.
-We've had a long a big discussion about this.
-Now, I'm going to come from the CSP stance here, because we've had this this exact discussion about working alone in safety.
+Okay, CCTV and listening devices., we've had a big discussion about this.
+Now, I'm going to come from the CSP stance here, because we've had this exact discussion about working alone in safety.
 The stance that's currently being taken is health and safety overrides everything.
-So if you've risk assessed that you need CCTV or a listening device, and there's a reason why and you could evidence it, it is acceptable as long as as soon as the patient has left, it is deleted, so that you've used it for the purpose it was needed for, but you can't keep it on record.
+So if you've risk assessed that you need CCTV or a listening device, and there's a reason why, and you could evidence it, it is acceptable, as long as, as soon as the patient has left, it is deleted, so that you've used it for the purpose it was needed for, but you can't keep it on record.

-Because the purpose you're keeping it for is to defend yourself against the future complaints.
-You can't is it pointless if you delete it?
+But of course, the purpose you're keeping it for is to defend yourself against the future complaints.
+It's pointless if you delete it.

-Yeah, that's that's where we are with the MCs.
-No, no, I understand.
-This.
+That's where we are with the CSP.

+Oh, no, I understand.

 We know there's some little nuances of difference in some things.
-There's gonna pick something up later between osteo and Cairo's and physios.
-But that's the current one from from the physio stance.
-And I know it can vary depending from time to time, but literally, that is hot, hot off the presses.
-Earlier this year.
+Perhaps I'm gonna pick something up later, between osteo and chiros, and physios.
+But that's the current one from the physio stance.
+And I know it can vary depending from time to time, but literally, that is hot off the press earlier this year.

-Some assignment has sent in an observation saying he recently had to take his mother to a&e and you could hear everything going on in the next door cubicles.
+Yeah, Simon has sent in an observation saying, he recently had to take his mother to A&E and you could hear everything going on in the next door cubicles.
 And likewise, in GP practices, there's no privacy at all.
 If you walk into make an appointment, what do you say to them?
 Are they reprimanded?
-And of course, I suppose the difference here is that we aren't, we aren't thinking about the normal person who takes a reasonable view about this, we're we're thinking about that one person who wants to make a complaint, because possibly because something else has gone wrong.
-And maybe it's been picked up as part of the investigation process.
+And of course, I suppose the difference here is that we aren't thinking about the normal person who takes a reasonable view about this.
+We're thinking about that one person who wants to make a complaint because, possibly because something else has gone wrong, and maybe it's been picked up as part of the investigation process.
 And we are trying to make sure that we can't be vulnerable in some subsequent complaint process, aren't we?

+We are indeed.

-We are indeed, also looking for the patient's interests.
-Of course, yes, I just want to say I think we're looking after the patient's interests.
-And also in today's more litigious society, we know that unfortunately, there are individuals out there who will make will actually go further and a complaint will go straight to seek a solicitors advice.
-So our advice is, we would always say err on the side of caution, so that you can't be picked up on your professional values and behaviours.
-And someone can't say you didn't adhere to the standard around privacy and dignity.
-And this is why so we would, we would always say it on the side of caution.
+And also looking after the patient's interests, of course.

+Yes, I just want to say, I think we're looking after the patient's interests.
+And also in today's more litigious society, we know that unfortunately, there are individuals out there who will actually go further in a complaint, they'll go straight to seek a solicitor's advice.
+So our advice is, we would always say, err on the side of caution, so that you can't be picked up on your professional values and behaviours.
+And someone can't say you didn't adhere to the standards around privacy and dignity.
+And this is why.
+So we would always say, err on the side of caution.
 If you choose not to, then obviously, if you're challenged, you're going to need to evidence why you chose not to.